Civil War Trust

 "Civil War sites are often the victims of their own popularity," noted Civil War Preservation Trust (CWPT) President James Lighthizer.
 "Without proper maintenance, battlefields can suffer from the ravages of both time and tourism.
 Our goal is to spruce up these links to America's past so they can be enjoyed by all."

-Among the sites that will be benefiting from Park Day activities this year are: Kennesaw Mountain Battlefield in Georgia, Perryville Battlefield in Kentucky, and Chancellorsville Battlefield in Virginia.
+Among the sites that will be benefiting from Park Day activities this year are: Mansfield Battlefield in Louisiana, Antietam Battlefield in Maryland, Wilson's Creek Battlefield in Missouri, and the Wilderness Battlefield in Virginia.
 "These are the hallowed fields where our ancestors gave their lives.
 We cannot allow them to fall into disrepair," remarked Lighthizer.